britishlibrary/IIIFWidget/readme.txt

 	- SanddragonWidgetServer - http://[SanddragonWidget server]/[SanddragonWidget website]/
 	- View1 - [Default JP2 to show, filename without the file extension]
 3. Build the SanddragonWidget application using Java 7 and Maven.
 Deploy to Tomcat.
-4. Note that if you install the IIFSanddragonWidget on a different server from the SanddragonImageService you will get cross site scripting dialog, to avoid this install the SanddragonWidget on the same server as the SanddragonImageService.
+4. Note that if you install the SanddragonWidget on a different server from the SanddragonImageService you will get cross site scripting dialog, to avoid this install the SanddragonWidget on the same server as the SanddragonImageService.

 //